R-TF-028-003 Data Collection Instructions - Archive Data

 Ethical Use of Publicly Available Data

-- The use of publicly available datasets for AI/ML development is an established and ethically accepted practice in medical AI research, provided that data is used in accordance with its intended purpose and license.
+- The use of publicly available datasets for AI development is an established and ethically accepted practice in medical AI research, provided that data is used in accordance with its intended purpose and license.

 - The original data contributors (researchers, institutions) are acknowledged, and the scientific community's norms of data sharing and reuse are respected.